BookingEasy/booking-easy-wp/readme.txt

 **How to manage reservation (booking)?**
-Once bookable items and events saved, you can manage your Bookings in the dashboard.
+Once bookable items and events saved, you can brows your event in the [Booking screen](https://sagenda.net/Bookings/List).
+The dashboard will give you an overview of your account.
 For more information please read our tutorial about [dashboard](http://www.sagenda.com/introducing-sagenda/sagenda-dashboard-manage-clients/).

 **How to configure my account?**